Meet our Catering Team!

 Every Friday marks the end of a busy week for our Catering team.
-As our Kitchen Porters Richard and Michel safely wheel away the emptied bowls and plates from our cafeteria, our Chef Manager, Jackie, leads us into the Catering office to share an exclusive insight into the research, planning and preparation that resulted in today’s warmly welcomed mushroom risotto, stuffed aubergines, colourful salad bar and lemon drizzle cake.
+As our kitchen Porter safely wheels away the emptied bowls and plates from our cafeteria, our team to shares an exclusive insight into the research, planning and preparation that resulted in today’s warmly welcomed mushroom risotto, stuffed aubergines, colourful salad bar and lemon drizzle cake.

-As we ask Jackie about her goals, it’s clear that her priority is our students’ health and happiness: at Halcyon, at home and beyond.
-“I want them to come away with a blueprint for healthy eating,” she explains, “because the school canteen is where some of our strongest memories of school are made.”
+As we ask the team about her goals, it’s clear that their priority is our students’ health and happiness: at Halcyon, at home, and beyond. “we want them to come away with a blueprint for healthy eating,” they explain, “because the school canteen is where some of our strongest memories of school are made.”
 To ensure that our students finish their time at Halcyon with fond recollections of a healthy lunchtime, our catering team strives to provide meal options that are both balanced and enjoyable.

-When we ask Jackie about her approach to our exclusively vegetarian menu, she responds with enthusiasm.
-“I actually really enjoy working with vegetarian ingredients.
+When we ask the team about their approach to our exclusively vegetarian menu, they responds with enthusiasm. “we actually really enjoy working with vegetarian ingredients.
 We have so many options - we don’t have to ‘bulk up’ on beans or cheese to replace meat.
 We can ensure that students get their carbohydrates and protein in a range of ways!”

-Jackie pauses to extend this point, establishing the importance of Halcyon’s sustainable approach to forming healthy dietary habits.
+Establishing the importance of Halcyon’s sustainable approach to forming healthy dietary habits.
 “As a vegetarian school, we find that meat alternatives can be made from many nutritious, high-quality ingredients - and we create 90% of the dishes from scratch.
-We make our own vegetarian burgers!” she emphasises.
+We make our own vegetarian burgers!”
 “Students might be surprised that we can produce such variety, but this is all part of helping them understand that there’s always plenty of ways to eat healthily.”

 When we tentatively ask about the question of ‘picky eaters’, she laughs, clearly at ease with dealing with particular tastes.
-“There’s always going to be people who are more picky with their food, and I’d love to have a chat with those students just as much as everyone else.
-I let them know that I understand, and that there’s always something else they can have.
+“There’s always going to be people who are more picky with their food, and we’d love to have a chat with those students just as much as everyone else.
+We let them know that we understand, and that there’s always something else they can have.
 We can always try new changes in the menus that are responsive to students’ ideas.”

-Prompted by the discussion of student inclusivity, we ask Jackie about the importance of including catering in our school fees.
-She nods in understanding, and explains her view.
-“If students had to pay, they wouldn’t feel that they’re the priority,” she begins, “and they wouldn’t want to communicate with us to find a healthy way of eating that suits them.”
+Prompted by the discussion of student inclusivity, we ask the team about the importance of including catering in our school fees.
+“If students had to pay, they wouldn’t feel that they’re the priority and they wouldn’t want to communicate with us to find a healthy way of eating that suits them.”
 As well as lunch, Halcyon provides snack breaks included in the school fees - we want our students to know that their health and energy is our absolute priority.